What is a basketball cut?

 To begin, 2 receives the ball from 1 who then throws it inside to 4.
 Following that, 3 performs the slot cut towards the basket and receives the ball from 4, which could result in a layup.

-The split cut, also known as post split action, occurs when an offensive player near a perimeter area, such as the wing, passes the ball to a teammate near a post area and afterwards, that same perimeter player looks to set or receive a screen from another teammate.
+A split cut occurs when an offensive player near a perimeter area, such as the wing, passes the ball to a teammate near a post area and afterwards, that same perimeter player looks to set or receive a screen from another teammate.

-The diagrams below demonstrate basic examples of the split cut during offensive action.
+The diagram below demonstrates a basic example of the split cut during offensive action.

 To start the action, 2 throws the entry pass to 3.
 Afterwards, 2 performs the split cut towards the basket via the off-ball screen set by 1 near the right side high post elbow area.